Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 Child Support

 Any individual can petition for child support if they’re the parent of the child or have legal, physical custody or conservatorship of the child.
-Even the child themselves can request child support from the court if they are 18 years or older and are capable of managing their own personal finances.
+Even the children themselves can request child support from the court if they are 18 years or older and are capable of managing their own personal finances.
 Failure to pay child support in time could result in apprehension by law enforcement.
-The court does allow non-custodial parents to request a dismissal of support payments or a modification if a major life event has occurred and impacted their ability to provide compensation for payments.
+The court does allow noncustodial parents to request a dismissal of support payments or a modification if a significant life event has occurred and impacted their ability to provide compensation for payments.

-The State of Texas utilized the percentage of income model when calculating the amount of child support a parent owes monthly.
-The court will take into account the parent’s monthly net income and then apply a percentage of that income to total the child support.
-This evidence can be obtained by using past-years income tax returns, financial statements, as well as current pay stubs.
-Parents who fail to provide adequate documentation will be obligated to pay support based on a standard 40 hours workweek with minimum wage pay.
+The State of Texas utilizes the percentage of income model when calculating the amount of child support a parent owes monthly.
+The court will take into account the parent’s monthly net resources and then apply a percentage of that income to total the child support.
+This evidence can be obtained by using past-year income tax returns, financial statements, and current pay stubs.
+Parents who fail to provide adequate documentation will be obligated to pay support based on a standard 40-hour workweek with minimum wage pay.

 Income liable to child support payments includes, but is not limited to: